reshufflehq/reshuffle-airtable-connector/README.md

-In order to listen to events happening in Airtable, you'll need to capture them with the connector's `on` function, providing a `AirtableConnectorEventOptions` to it.
+In order to listen to events happening in Airtable, you'll need to capture them with the connector's `on` function, providing an `AirtableConnectorEventOptions` to it.

-Events should be configured for every Airtable table/tab, for example in order to define all three events (added, modified, deleted) on two tables you have to define six events.
+Events are specific to an Airtable table/tab, for example in order to define all three events (added, modified, deleted) on two tables you have to define six events.

 ```typescript